“I’ve made mistakes in the past, man. She doesn’t feel like one.”

-GM: ‘Marv’ rolls his eyes.
+GM: The mustached security guard referred to as ‘Marv’ rolls his eyes.
 “You’re going to be in a world of shit if she doesn’t know you, kid.”

 Emmett: “And you’ll be if she does, man.
 Come on, there’s going to be a line to hold up at some point.”

 Support: The blonde smirks as she takes another sip of her drink, nodding along to the conversation around her.

 GM: After the security guard makes his way back inside the ballroom, he clears his throat and approaches a willowy-figured young woman dressed in a floor-length teal evening gown.
 She has delicate, high-cheekboned features, clear blue eyes, and light blonde hair she wears loosely.

 He waits about a minute until she’s no longer occupied, then asks if she knows… actually, he might then be embarrassed to realize, he isn’t sure what Emmett’s name is.
 Just that there’s a young guy outside who doesn’t have an invitation.
 Did she leave someone off the guest list?